mmiltiadous/ATO-Track-Inspector/README.md

 5. Run the notebooks in the numerical order presented in the Pipeline Workflow section (Step 1→ Step 8) to reproduce the project.

 ## Quick Access for Experiments
-The necessary data for experiment (including labels and masks for defects) are created after running Steps 1 and 2.
+The necessary data for experiments (including labels and masks for defects) are created after running Steps 1 and 2.
 Those are in the sequential/ folder.
 For directly running experiments, you can skip Steps 1 and 2 and start from Step 3, which splits the created data.
 Then, Steps 4-8 include the different experiments.

 ##  Pipeline Workflow